-Most banks offer checking accounts, but some charge high fees, or don’t offer much by way of features or benefits.
-With the advent of online banking and the rise in competition among financial institutions, you can now find many free checking accounts that offer a variety of services, including high bank interest rates.
-Because there are many competitors for the title of best bank, GOBankingRates has analyzed offers from over 100 banks to find some of the best checking account offers for 2018.
+Most banks offer checking accounts, but some charge high checking account fees, or don’t offer much by way of features or benefits.
+With the advent of online banking and the rise in competition among financial institutions, you can now find many free checking accounts that offer a variety of services, including high interest rates.
+Because there are many competitors for the title of best bank, GOBankingRates has analyzed the financial products from over 100 banks to find some of the best checking account offers for 2019.

 The GOBankingRates ranking identified the best bank accounts using a methodology centered on the following criteria:

 - Annual percentage yield